rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/README.md

 &nbsp;
 > [!NOTE]
-> If you are using Windows, you may have to replace the command above by `source .venv/Scripts/activate`
+> If you are using Windows, you may have to replace the command above by `source .venv/Scripts/activate` or `.venv/Scripts/activate`.

 Note that you need to activate the virtual environment each time you start a new terminal session.
-For example, if you restart your terminal or computer and want to continue working on the project the next day, simply run source `.venv/bin/activate` in the project folder to reactivate your virtual environment.
+For example, if you restart your terminal or computer and want to continue working on the project the next day, simply run `source .venv/bin/activate` in the project folder to reactivate your virtual environment.

 <img src="https://sebastianraschka.com/images/LLMs-from-scratch-images/setup/uv-setup/venv-activate-1.png" width="600" height="auto" alt="Venv activated">